stephenreid321/lumen/README.md

   mail._domainkey.$MAIL_DOMAIN TXT "v=DKIM1; k=rsa; p=..."
   ```

 * Visit `$DOMAIN`.
 (You should be automatically logged in as an administrator.
 If not, sign in with the email address `admin@example.com` and the password `lumen`.)
-Change the admin name, email address and password, then visit /config and set configuration variables.
+Change the admin name, email address and password, then visit /config to set configuration variables.
 You're done!

 ## Switching mail servers